Everything You Need To Know About A Tummy Tuck

 The surgeon will loosen the skin from your abdominal wall to your ribcage and then place sutures in the fascia of your abdominal muscles to pull them into a tighter position.
 This is the muscle repair portion of the surgery.

 After your abdominal muscles have been sutured, your surgeon will remove excess fat by liposuction or other methods.
-Your abdominal skin is then stretched down over your incision line, and the excess skin is removed.
+Next, your abdominal skin is stretched over your incision line, and the excess skin is removed.

 Next, your surgeon will mark the placement of your navel.
 Although the skin around your navel has been moved, the navel almost always stays in the same place.
 Your surgeon cuts a hole through the redraped skin and sutures it around your navel.

-Your surgeon will use tissue glue, sutures, staples, or Steri-Strips to close the incisions.
+To close the incisions, your surgeon will use tissue glue, sutures, staples, or Steri-Strips.

 In a full abdominoplasty, the surgeon will often insert one or more drains to prevent fluid buildup, which can cause pressure on the incision.